 They must naturally inspire respect by their behavior, their charisma, but also their benevolence.

 A good manager is very pedagogue.
 Regardless of the type of management they practice, they know how to transmit knowledge to advance their employees.
-They are able to accompany them to enable them to develop their skills effectively.
+They can accompany them to enable them to develop their skills effectively.

 To do this, they can organize coaching sessions, training, e-learning, etc.

-In short, the success of an entrepreneurial activity depends heavily on the way in which the company’s human resources are managed.
+In short, the success of an entrepreneurial activity depends heavily on how the company’s human resources are managed.
 The manager must therefore choose the type of management to deploy in order to be able to manage their employees well.

 FAQs